How to apply for an RCA Scholarship

 Step 2: Complete a scholarship application

-Round 1 and Round 2 offer holders and deferred 24/25 offer holders for all MA programmes, MArch, MFA, MDes, MRes, MEd & MPhil will be invited to complete a scholarship application, asking for more information about you and your circumstances.
-Applicants will then be marked against the criteria for the different scholarships that are available and matched to a scholarship based on their score.
+Applications are not yet open.
+Round 1 and Round 2 offer holders and deferred 2024/25 offer holders for all MA programmes, MArch, MFA, MDes, MRes, MEd & MPhil will be invited by email in April 2025 to complete a scholarship application, asking for more information about you and your circumstances.
+Applicants will then be marked against the criteria for the different scholarships that are available and matched to a scholarship based on their score

 How can I prepare for my scholarship application?

-Round 1 and 2 offer holders and deferred 24/25 offer holders for MA, MFA, MDes, MRes, MArch, MEd and MPhil will be invited in Spring 2025 to answer the following scholarship application questions:
+Applications are not yet open.
+Round 1 and 2 offer holders and deferred 2024/25 offer holders for MA, MFA, MDes, MRes, MArch, MEd and MPhil will be invited by email in April 2025 to answer the following scholarship application questions:

 Section 1: Priority eligibility